aletheon/eleutherios-website/README.md

 ------------ Service (Healthcare worker)
 ```

-In this example, Eleutherios is scaling or managing the forum, customer request or conversation, that services (people or business) are having about food.
-Not the service or work, that they are trying to provide or perform concerning food.
-People or businesses, alternate between playing the role of the customer or the business depending on the nature of their request or the request, that is being asked of them.
+People or businesses, can connect or serve one another at scale by subscribing to the relevant forum, customer request or conversation, that suits them.

 #### Features: